 Timer apps also help you learn how long tasks actually take.
 You might think reading a chapter takes 30 minutes when it really takes an hour.
 Accurate estimates make better schedules.

-Your employer may not know your class schedule unless you tell them.
+Your employer won't know your class schedule unless you tell them.
 Have a frank discussion about your school commitments and scheduling needs.
 Most managers prefer advance notice over last-minute conflicts.

 Provide your class schedule at the start of each semester.
 Be specific about which days and times you're unavailable.
 If your schedule changes mid-semester, update them promptly.